HadilMaadi/dating_game_app/README.md

 This is a dating compatability game app where you'll date a classmate from our class !

 These are some of the screenshots of the app game !
+You can choose your skin color, your outfit and you are good to go for your date <3

 Enjoy !